jmkGithub/CollaborationCompetitionTennis/Report.md

 ### Learning Algorithm

 The learning algorithm uses deep deterministic policy gradient (DDPG) to train.
-It uses one neural network, the actor to provide actions from states, and the second takes both states and actions to estimate the reward that will be produced.
+It uses one neural network, the actor to provide actions from states.
+The second, the critic, takes both states and actions to estimate the reward that will be produced.

 ### Learning parameters